What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-As another subset of \cite{chan2021segmentmeifyoucan}, RoadAnomaly21 dataset is proposed for general anomaly segmentation in full street scenes.
+\paragraph{\textbf{RoadAnomaly21:}} As another subset of \cite{chan2021segmentmeifyoucan}, RoadAnomaly21 dataset is proposed for general anomaly segmentation in full street scenes.
 It contains 32 images from \cite{RoadAnomalyDataset} and 78 online images (10 for validation and 68 for test), resulting in two resolutions, 1280×720 and 2048×1024.
 Compared with \cite{RoadAnomalyDataset}, the diversity of anomalies increases to 26 types.
 Different from \textit{Fishyscapes} \cite{fishyscapes} in which anomalous objects are synthetic, anomalies in \textit{RoadAnomaly21} \cite{chan2021segmentmeifyoucan} are intrinsic parts of images, but fall outside the 19 classes in Cityscapes \cite{Cityscapes}.
 In addition, anomalies can appear anywhere in the image and differ in size, ranging from 0.5\% to 40\% of the image.
 Since authors believe that identifying all anomalous regions is more important than distinguishing each anomalous object, just semantic-level masks are created to segment the anomalous region from the background and void area.
 However, only annotations for validation images are \href{https://segmentmeifyoucan.com/datasets}{released}.
+Despite limitations similar to those of \cite{RoadAnomalyDataset}, the broad variation in anomaly category, position, scale, and appearance makes it a challenging test resource to evaluate robustness and generalizability.